Chris Canning

 Acme Grocery Store Parking Lot

-Adam Joseph Lewis Center for Environmental Studies, Oberlin College
+Adam Joseph Lewis Center for Environmental Studies, Oberlin College, Oberlin, OH

-FDR Springwood Estate, Visitor Orientation Facility and Presidential Library
+Franklin D Roosevelt Springwood Estate, Visitor Orientation Facility and Presidential Library, Hyde Park, NY

-Milton Hershey Elementary and High School Campus Masterplan
+Milton Hershey Elementary and High School Campus Masterplan, Hershey, PA

-Paper Mill Run Stream Riparian Restoration and Demonstration Project - Morris Arboretum, University of Pennsylvania
+Paper Mill Run Stream Riparian Restoration and Demonstration Project - Morris Arboretum, University of Pennsylvania, Philadelphia, PA